heathhenley/windows_hotkey_checker/readme.md

     > python -m windows_hotkey_checker

-There is also a Script installed in the Scripts directory of the python with the short name of "hotkeys" that you can run from the command line as:
+There is also a Script installed in the Scripts directory of the python installation with the shortcut "hotkeys" that you can run from the command line as:

       > hotkeys